Opportunists & Fools

 The Bottom Line…

 Too many solo and small firm lawyers are overworked, underpaid, and under appreciated.
-My mission is to help them create practices that are easier to manage, more profitable, and much more fulfilling.
+My mission is to help them take concrete steps to earn more, work less, and be able to take more time off so they can enjoy life more..